Gorcenski/women-streets-berlin/README.md

 ## Contributing

+Contributing is subject to a strict Code of Conduct.
+You can [read the Code of Conduct](code-of-conduct.md) in English and German.

 At the moment, contributing is closed.
 I will open the project for contributions once I get some basic things set up (hopefully in a short period of time).
 This project will have a Code of Conduct and licensing for both the technology and the content.
 I will set up contribution how-tos for both technical and academic flows once things are stabilized.

 ## What is included?